machworksvt/machpilot/src/templates/docs/templates.md

 `install(TARGETS <node_name> #${PROJECT_NAME}_lib # libraries #  EXPORT export_${PROJECT_NAME} # for child dependencies DESTINATION lib/${PROJECT_NAME} )` installs every previous item to the project, linking it to the node.
 Uncomment the commented lines if used.
 Uncomment `EXPORT export_${PROJECT_NAME}` if this package is a dependency for others.

 `install(DIRECTORY #launch #config DESTINATION share/${PROJECT_NAME} )` installs the `launch` and `config` folders/files to the ROS2 installation tree.
 If these are implemented, uncomment the lines to install them.

+### Part 6: Tips

+Defining Variables:
+Sometimes, a path or other value will be reused many times within a CMakeLists file.
+This can be streamlined by creating environment variables.

+- Environment variables are called with the `${VARIABLE}` syntax.
+All usages will be replaced with the value set to it.
+- They can be created and set at the same time with the `set(VARIABLE, "value")` command in CMake.
+This should be done before the first usage of `${VARIABLE}`.
+- If this is setting an environment variable, the name should be unique among the entire build system.
+Specific naming should be used that refers to the value when creating an environment variable.